 “It’s all so strange, isn’t it?”
 Alazne says dreamily.

 Alazne holds my hand even tighter.
 Her big, hazel eyes widen, staring at the world around her.
-Her cheeks are flush, and her light brown hair falls in gentle waves.
+Her cheeks are flushed, and her light brown hair falls in gentle waves.

 Alazne looks down at the pavement, then closes her eyes tightly for a moment.